cccties/chilo001/README.md

 Download and expand the file and copy the expanded file to _(root)/chiloPro/_ of CHiLO Producer for reference in creating CHiLO Books.

-For usage of CHiLO Producer, see (https://github.com/cccties/chilo-producer).
+For the use of CHiLO Producer, see (https://github.com/cccties/chilo-producer).

 ### Licencing